 The entire church is ringed by a series of intricate reliefs showing a mixture of scenes from the bible, animals, and other iconography.

-Once the capital of a medi Armenian kingdom that covered much of present day Armenia and eastern Turkey, Ani now lies in ruins.
+Once the capital of a medieval Armenian kingdom that covered much of present day Armenia and eastern Turkey, Ani now lies in ruins.
 Finished in 1215, the church is one of the best-preserved monument at Ani.

 The cave homes and buildings at Hasenkeyf.
 The zigzag cut in the cliff used to be an escape route for those living at the top to get down to the river.